ZJU-FAST-Lab/am_traj/README.md

 Alternating Minimization Based Trajectory Generation for Quadrotor Aggressive Flight

-__Feature Coming Soon__: Check the maximum curvature constraint of a trajectory.

 ## 0. About

 __AM-Traj__ is a __C++11__ [__header-only__](https://en.wikipedia.org/wiki/Header-only) library for generating large-scale piecewise polynomial trajectories for aggressive autonomous flights, with highlights on its superior computational efficiency and simultaneous spatial-temporal optimality.
 Besides, an extremely fast feasibility checker is designed for various kinds of constraints.
 All components in this framework leverage the algebraic convenience of polynomial trajectory optimization problem, thus our method is capable of computing a spatial-temporal optimal trajectory with 60 pieces within 5ms, i.e., 150Hz at least.
 You just need to include "am_traj.hpp" and "root_finder.hpp" in your code.